Otto Kruger: Early life and education

 Kruger was born in Toledo, Ohio, the son of Bernard Alben Kruger and Elizabeth Winers Kruger.
-His family was of German and South African descent, he was the grandnephew of South African president Paul Kruger.
+His family was of German and South African descent; he was the grandnephew of South African president Paul Kruger.

 Kruger was musically trained, but switched careers and became an actor after studying engineering at the University of Michigan, completing his studies at Columbia University.

 Career

 Making his Broadway debut in 1915, Kruger quickly became a matinee idol.
+He played the leading man in Adam and Eva, which ran the entire 1919-1920 season on Broadway.
 Though he started to get noticed in the early 1920s, it was the 1930s when his career was at its height.
 His sound film debut came in Turn Back the Clock (1933) and he made an appearance in the film Chained (1934).

 Though he played the hero on occasion, for most of his career, he played the main villain or a charming or corrupt businessman.
 One of his best known roles was in the Douglas Sirk film Magnificent Obsession (1954).
 Kruger played the supporting role of Judge Percy Mettrick, who unsuccessfully urges Will Kane to leave town in High Noon (1952).
 Kruger is also remembered for playing the villain Tobin in Alfred Hitchcock's spy film Saboteur (1942) and mob boss Stevens in the film noir 711 Ocean Drive (1950).